nooderg/Portfolio/README.md

 ## Cool features

-Super cool animations, Threejs moon (that would make Bruno Simon proud), made with React (and love).
+Super cool animations, Threejs moon (that would make Bruno Simon proud), made with React (and love), and routers.
 Why React ?
 Well, we wanted to train.

 ## Who participed ?